moust/Paint/README.md

 - SelectiveBlur
 - Smoothness

-You can build your own additional filters by creating objects that implements "Paint\Filter\FilterInterface" interface.
+You can build your own additional filters by creating objects that implements `Paint\Filter\FilterInterface` interface.

 ## Tests